Frequently Asked Questions for Faculty

 We ask that you only provide how much time and what materials the class is allowed.
 We will determine, based on the student’s accommodations, the length and materials for the student coming to our center.

 We handle pop quizzes on a case by case basis.
-While students normally register for their scheduled tests through our website at least two days prior to their test, we can manually schedule a student for pop quizzes depending on our hours and available space.
+While students normally register for their scheduled tests through our website at least three business days prior to their test, we can manually schedule a student for pop quizzes depending on our hours, staff, and available space.
 If you have a student that needs accommodations for a pop quiz, please contact us at 906-635-2030.

 I have a student who is not registered with Accessibility Services, but missed a test and needs to make it up without accommodations.
 Could you proctor this test?